 Students in this seminar will read a selection of essays from major thinkers about literature, mainly from the latter half of the 20th century.
 They will learn to consider different approaches to literature.
 They will complete the course by preparing a discussion of a work of literature using one or more of the conceptual approaches they have studied.
 Emphasis will be placed on learning how to analyze theoretical problems and how to improvise in applying them to new situations.
 The seminar is recommended for students interested in any area of the humanities.

-John Maynard is Professor of English and a former Chair of the department.
+John Maynard is Professor of English.
 His interests include literary interpretation, readers and reading, literary theory, biography, and Victorian and modern literature.
 He has published books on a variety of subjects in Victorian literature and is editor of Victorian Literature and Culture.
-He is currently working on a project on reading theory.
+He is currently completing a project on reading theory.
 From 1983 to 1989, he served as chair of the Department of English.
-He likes New York, New York theater, and bicycling.
+He likes New York City, New York theater, and bicycling.